curl/everything-curl/libcurl-http/alt-svc.md

 "another place" with the use of the `Alt-Svc:` response header.

-The *alternatives* the server suggests can include a server running on another port on the same host, on another completely different host name and it can also offer the service *over another protocol*.
+The *alternatives* the server suggests can include a server running on another port on the same host, on another completely different hostname and it can also offer the service *over another protocol*.

 ## Enable